supersheep/grunt-ftp-deploy/README.md

 - **host** - the name or the IP address of the server we are deploying to
 - **port** - the port that the _ftp_ service is running on
 - **authKey** - a key for looking up saved credentials in `.ftppass` (see next section).
 If no value is defined, the `host` parameter will be used
-- **src** - the source location, the local folder that we are transferring to the server
+- **from** - the source location, the local folder that we are transferring to the server
-- **dest** - the destination location, the folder on the server we are deploying to
+- **to** - the destination location, the folder on the server we are deploying to
 - **exclusions** - an optional parameter allowing us to exclude files and folders by utilizing grunt's support for [minimatch](https://github.com/isaacs/minimatch).
 The `matchBase` minimatch option is enabled, so `.git*` would match the path `/foo/bar/.gitignore`.

 ## Authentication parameters